qulle/oltb/README_INTERNAL.md

 ```

 ### Custom Projections
-You can define custom projections in the file `oltb/js/epsg/Projections`.
-This file is registrated in `proj4.js` and the projections can be used throughout the project.
+You can define custom projections in the file `oltb/js/core/managers/ProjectionManager.js`.
+This manager keeps track of all added projections.
 If you want to change the default projection used, there is a general config module `oltb/js/core/Config` where you can change that.
-More projections can be fetched here [https://epsg.io/](https://epsg.io/).
+More projections can be fetched at [https://epsg.io/](https://epsg.io/).

 ### Layers
 Layers are added to the map using the `LayerManager`.
 The manager handels internal functionality and fires of events that the layer-tool captures to create the UI.